Copyright 2023 PBC. All Rights Reserved.Website by Brilliant Digital.

 Stefano enjoys music and singing.
 He loves exploring nature with his family and enjoys the arts, books, museums, travelling and cooking.

 “I believe that PBC is a place where Christian experience, ministerial formation and academic rigour combine in developing an interdisciplinary approach to the Bible with a converging impact on Christian ministry, life, practice and a spiritual-worshipping experience open to a multi-faith society.

 At PBC, our students can engage with various innovative teaching methods.
 We encourage them to interface dynamically in an interdisciplinary environment.

-PBC is a place where one could feel a strong sense of service and a comprehensive understanding of the needs of people.
+PBC is a place where one can feel a strong sense of service and a comprehensive understanding of the needs of people.
 The college is where the skills and preparation for a successful Christian experience join together by equipping students with biblical knowledge, theological and exegetical tools, homiletic and rhetoric competencies, and leadership and academic competence.